Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Click New to open a new Macro in Design View.

-3. If the Macro Name Column is not visible, then click on the Macro-Name Toolbar Button (with xyz label) to display the Macro Name Column.
+3. If the Macro Name Column is not visible, then click on the Macro-Name Toolbar Button (with the xyz label) to display the Macro Name Column.

 4. Type Clo&se under the Macro Name column in the first row.